Advice on making compost

 I wish to encourage you to discover the fun and interest of making compost!

-Compost varies enormously, and homemade compost is the most variable and interesting, thanks to the seasonally-changing ingredients.
+Compost varies enormously, and homemade compost is the most variable and interesting, thanks to seasonally-changing ingredients and everybody’s variable-sized heaps and varied methods.
 Making compost is a fascinating hobby and if you never tried it yet, do have a go.
 You are turning wastes into something valuable.